HL7-DaVinci/CRD/server/README.md

 ## Integration Testing

-Integration tests will set up an actual running instance of this server as well as `ehr-server` to monitor a the handling of requests from beginning to end.
+Integration tests will set up an actual running instance of this server as well as `ehr-server` to monitor the handling of requests from beginning to end.

 Integration tests can be run with `gradle integrationTest`.